MuhamudhaAqsa/Maths-For-DSA/README.md

-Beginners Basic Math Problems
+Beginners Basic Math Problems – A Collection of Foundational Java Implementations for Building Logic and Problem-Solving Skills

 ---

-This repository contains implementations of foundational math-based programming problems.
-These problems are ideal for beginners who want to strengthen their logic, problem-solving ability, and understanding of basic number operations.
-All solutions are written neatly in Java.